discrete_optimization.generic_tasks_tools.solvers package

 is_present_variables_created = False

-class discrete_optimization.generic_tasks_tools.solvers.cpsat.AllocationModelling(value)[source]
+class discrete_optimization.generic_tasks_tools.solvers.cpsat.AllocationModelling(*values)[source]

 Bases: Enum